Oopsy Daisy: Chart performance

-The song sold 82,000 copies in its first week in the UK and managed to beat the lead single of girl band The Saturdays second album to the top spot.
+The song sold 82,000 copies in its first week in the UK and managed to beat the lead single of girl band The Saturdays' (who are referenced in Chipmunk's song, along with their song "Issues") second album to the top spot.
 In the UK R&B Chart Oopsy Daisy debuted and peaked at #1 and stayed there for a 5 weeks.
 On 30 November 2009 Chipmunk went to Twitter to announce that Oopsy Daisy had sold over 200,000 copies in less than 2 months of its release, to this date the single has sold over 500,000 copies in the UK and 50,000 around the world.